Buying a property to rent out is a popular form of long-term

 |Less allowance for expenses

-Juhyan and Jennifer can easily cover the monthly shortfall with
+Juhyan and Jennifer can cover the monthly shortfall with

-Jennifer's salary, which they currently save, and they have an
+Jennifer's salary, which they currently save.
+They also have an

 emergency fund they can draw on if they were suddenly without